 The Research Board shall be composed of 25 to 30 members active in the fields of weather, climate, water, ocean and related environmental and social sciences, taking into account geographic balance and reflecting the WMO gender mainstreaming policy, including:

-(1) Chairs or Vice-Chairs of the currently active WMO sponsored and co-sponsored Research Programmes (initially three persons).
+Chairs or Vice-Chairs of the currently active WMO sponsored and co-sponsored Research Programmes (initially three persons).

+Chair, Vice-Chair, or one Co-Chair of each subsidiary body of the Research Board.
+[Germany]

-(2) Representatives from each of the Regional Associations (6).
+(3) Representatives from each of the Regional Associations (6).